Mindfulness and the art of getting away from it all

 We are excited to be teaming up with psychologists from Goldsmiths, University of London to explore whether mindful viewing can deepen personal connection to art and reduce stress.

-In the new year we’ll be sharing research that we have been undertaking with psychologists at Goldsmiths, University of London.
-We want to find out what really goes on when you look at art by capturing volunteers’ physiological reactions and responses to the artworks in Room to Breathe.
-Can mindful looking deepen our connection with art and help reduce stress?
-Science meets art meets mindfulness – watch this space!
+We want to find out what really goes on when you look at art by capturing people’s physiological reactions and responses to the artworks in Room to Breathe.

 Mindful practise to accompany Herbert H Newton's Track of Forest Brook in Room to Breathe.